sherylll/lenet5-accelerator/README.md

 Hardware info:
 - CPU: Intel(R) Core(TM) i7-2600 CPU @ 3.40GHz
-  - latency = 0.00157s/inference, does not scale
+  - latency = 1.57ms/inference
 - GPU: GeForce GTX 970
+  - latency = 1.9ms (with a batch size of 100)
 - FPGA: Xilinx Kintex Ultrascale
+  - latency = 0.54ms/inference

+For real-time application or inference of small batch size, FPGA is the fastest.

 ## HLS
 ### Use the prepared code to generate HLS project